Myron Healey: Acting career

 Collectively, Healey appeared in some 140 films, including 81 westerns and three serials.
-Among his non-western pictures, he appeared in at least two horror films: the Americanized version of the Japanese giant-monster movie Varan the Unbelievable (1958) and The Incredible Melting Man (1977).
+Among his non-western pictures, he appeared in at least three horror films: the Americanized version of the Japanese giant-monster movie Varan the Unbelievable (1958), The Unearthly with John Carradine (1957) and The Incredible Melting Man (1977).

 Death

 In 2005, Healey broke his hip in a fall and never recovered.
 He died at the age of 82 at a hospital near his home in Simi Valley, California.

 Recognition

 In 2000, Healey received a Golden Boot Award for his contributions to Western films and television programs.